RyXeleron/ExecStats/README.md

 28. **Vega X**
     - **Status**: Working, possibly detected.
-    - **Details**: Vega X is owned by 1F0 and has partnered with Arceus X. It has a mid UNCS score.
+    - **Details**: Vega X is owned by 1F0 and has partnered with Arceus X. It has a mid-UNCS score.
     - **Supports**: Android

 29. **Cryptic**